sigstore/root-signing-staging/README.md

 * A online signature is close to expiry

 In practice online signing happens at least every three days because of online signature expiry.

+#### Publishing and automated testing

+Online signing leads to a "preproduction" staging deployment at https://sigstore.github.io/root-signing-staging/.
+This is a fully functional TUF reppository that is then used to run both generic TUF client tests and Sigstore specific client tests (with cosign and other sigstore clients).
+Successful tests lead to a "production" staging deployment at https://tuf-repo-cdn.sigstage.dev/.

 ### Workflows